kidkrazy00/recipes_2022-client/README.md

-# React bsed recipe pwa with sql db
+# React based recipe pwa with sql db and auth0

 This is the 2022 version of recipes.kidkrazy.net